temporalio/documentation/docs/concepts/activities.md

 Temporal recommends that Activities be idempotent.

+Idempotent means that performing an operation multiple times will have the same result as performing it once.
+In the context of Temporal, Activities should be designed in a way that it can be safely executed multiple times without causing unexpected or undesired side effects.

 An Activity is idempotent if multiple <a class="tdlp" href="/workers#activity-task-execution">Activity Task Executions<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is an Activity Task Execution?</span><br /><br /><span class="tdlppd">An Activity Task Execution occurs when a Worker uses the context provided from the Activity Task and executes the Activity Definition.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workers#activity-task-execution">Learn more</a></span></span></a> do not change the state of the system beyond the first Activity Task Execution.

 We recommend using idempotency keys for critical side effects.

 The lack of idempotency might affect the correctness of your application but does not affect the Temporal Platform.
-In other words, lack of idempotency does not lead to a platform error.
+In other words, lack of idempotency doesn't lead to a platform error.

-In some cases, whether something is idempotent does not affect the correctness of an application.
+In some cases, whether something is idempotent doesn't affect the correctness of an application.
 For example, if you have a monotonically incrementing counter, you might not care that retries increment the counter because you don’t care about the actual value, only that the current value is greater than a previous value.

 #### Constraints